aws/copilot-cli/site/content/docs/developing/svc-to-svc-communication.en.md

 # Service-to-Service Communication

-## Service Connect
+## Service Connect <span class="version" > added in v1.24.0 </span>

-!!! info
-    This feature is supported since Copilot `v1.24`, which provides more integrated service-to-service experience compared to [Service Discovery](#service-discovery).

-ECS Service Connect enables your client services connect to their dependencies in a load-balanced and resilient fashion, simplifying the way of exposing those dependencies to their clients.
-With Service Connect in Copilot, each service you create is given a private alias by default: `http://<your service name>`.
+[ECS Service Connect](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html) enables a client service to connect to its downstream services in a load-balanced and resilient fashion.
+Furthermore, it simplifies the way of exposing a service to its clients by specifying friendly aliases.
+With Service Connect in Copilot, each service you create is given the following private alias by default: `http://<your service name>`.

 ### How do I use Service Connect?
 Imagine we have an app called `kudos` and two services: `api` and `front-end`, deployed in the same environment.
 In order to use Service Connect, both services' manifests need to have: